worktheclock/replit.github.io/tutorials/12-audio.md

-# Repl.it Audio
+# Replit Audio

 ![](/images/tutorials/12-audio/12-01-audio-heading.png)

 Most people control their music players manually, pressing the pause button to pause a track or hitting a volume up control to raise the volume.
-With Repl.it, you can automate your media experience using code.
+With Replit, you can automate your media experience using code.

 In this tutorial, we'll build a media player that can play audio files programmatically, allowing the user to pause playback, change the track, change the volume, or get looping information by giving text commands.

 We'll also outline how this could be integrated into other applications, such as a chatbot, but we'll leave the implementation of that as an exercise for the reader.

-## Understanding how audio works on Repl.it
+## Understanding how audio works on Replit

-In Unix systems, including the ones that Repl.it is built on, [everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file).
+In Unix systems, including the ones that Replit is built on, [everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file).
 You might think of file types like PDFs, text files, image files or audio files, but in fact even things like printers are often "seen" as files by the underlying operating system.

-Repl.it uses a special file at `/tmp/audio` to control media output.
-There are more details on how to manipulate this file directly in the [audio docs](https://docs.repl.it/repls/audio), but Repl.it also provides a higher level Python library that gives us some higher level functions like "play_audio".
+Replit uses a special file at `/tmp/audio` to control media output.
+There are more details on how to manipulate this file directly in the [audio docs](https://docs.replit.com/repls/audio), but Replit also provides a higher level Python library that gives us some higher level functions like "play_audio".
 We'll be using the library in this tutorial.

 ## Getting a free audio file from the Free Music Archive

 You can use your own mp3 files if you prefer, but as most music is under copy protection, we'll use a file from the [Free Music Arhive](https://freemusicarchive.org/search) for demo purposes.

-Let's grab the URL of a file we want so that we can use code to download it to our Repl.it project.
+Let's grab the URL of a file we want so that we can use code to download it to our Replit project.

 Search for a song that you like, right-click on the download link and press "copy link location", as shown below.